kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

   currstyle;
 {% endprism %}

-We're creating four new variables using the [single var pattern](http://tech.diaslopes.com/?p=51 "Learn more about the single var pattern").
+We're creating four new variables using the single var pattern again.
 We'll give them value as we go along, starting with the `loadMenu` variable.

 {% prism javascript %}
 loadMenu = function() {